Make the best Linux distribution a part of your home PC or laptop computer to enhance your privacy and security in 2021…

 Well, in terms of software availability out of the box, Elementary OS remains frugal and offers only applications that cover mainly daily use cases.
 It is also a good idea because sometimes we don’t want the extra stuff on our PC, as everybody has their own choice of apps.
 Nevertheless, Music and video players, image and document viewers are on board as well as browsers and messengers.

 In case you need some new software, “App Center” is there to assist you, which features a wide range of popular open-source and freeware tools free of charge.

 UbuntuDDE with best UI for Home usage, yes it is here how can we forget “Ubuntu” but with not its custom GNOME interface instead of the Deepin Desktop environment which gives you an eye-catching interface along with the power of Ubuntu.

 The UbuntuDDE is not the official flavor but that doesn’t matter because it uses the official latest version of Ubuntu, the only different thing is the interface.
 It is donning popular Deepin Linux UI which is really the most beautiful UI for Linux, to date.

 Colorful icons and effects will definitely make your home computer’s display more attractive while giving you the same security and stability the Ubuntu’s latest versions are having.

-In case you are already using one of the open-source operating systems on your personal home computer which is not in this list, then let our audience know about its pros and cons….
+In case you are already using one of the open-source operating systems on your personal home computer which is not on this list, then let our audience know about its pros and cons…